Mayingjun20179/DeepMNE/README.md

 mainZ：The main function of DeepMNE

-Import all the codes into the matlab path, run mainZ, the results of DeepMNE in Table 1 and Table 2 can be automatically calculated
+Import all the codes into the matlab path, run mainZ, the results of DeepMNE in Table 1 and Table 2 can be automatically calculated.